Singer season 9

 The ninth season of Chinese television series Singer (歌手; previously titled I Am a Singer) was broadcast on Hunan Television and Mango TV between May and July 2024.
 Singer 2024 is produced by Hong Xiao, and its music director is Taiwanese senior musician George Chen Chien Chi.

 The season premiere was broadcast on May 10, 2024, and this was the third season to feature returning contestants, after season five and season eight.
 For the first time in this series, all episodes are broadcast live and follows the new rules of normal round and foreign guest challenge round.
 The season premiered on 10 May 2024, and ended on 2 August 2024.

 Singer 2024 continues to gather famous singers of Greater China and other regions to participate.
 It has a total of 23 participating singers.

 In the evening of 26 July 2024, Singer 2024, which lasted for more than three months, came to an end.
 In the end, Na Ying defeated other participating singers and is honoured as the winner of Singer 2024, Sitar Tan received the first runner-up, and Sun Nan received the second runner-up.

-Singer 2025 will be premiered on 16th May 2025.